 We urge the Kansas Legislature to expand Medicaid and rural healthcare services.
 Continued lack of action leads to the decline and depopulation of our great state.
 One rural hospital recently closed, and others are struggling.
 Any further delay in implementing Medicaid expansion in Kansas only contributes to the accelerated economic decay of the rural healthcare infrastructure of the state.

-As delegates of the 2018 Kansas Farmers Union convention, we are compelled to address the state of our rural economy, farms, and communities.
-Unbridled production, coupled with above average crop yields in most areas, have filled terminal and local grain facilities to overflowing, resulting in millions of bushels of grain piled on the ground.
+As delegates of the 2019 Kansas Farmers Union convention, we are compelled to address the state of our rural economy, farms, and communities.
+Unbridled production in addition to trade disrupting tariffs have filled terminal and local grain storage facilities to overflowing, resulting in millions of bushels of grain piled on the ground.
 This burdensome surplus has driven the parity ratio to historic new low levels.
 The commodities we produce serve as our currency.
 Devaluation due to reckless over-production has led to continued, rapid burn rates of assets and working capital.
 Rural communities, economies, farms and businesses continue to be cannibalized from within.
 The grain trade, processors, input suppliers, and commodity check-off organizations continue to promote and encourage this misguided policy, as they all stand to profit from rampant over production and exploitation of human and natural resources.
 We believe a program of supply management and a publicly-funded farmer owned reserve should be implemented.
 Farmers and ranchers remain on the front lines as stewards of our natural resources, environment, and food supply.
 We must embolden our collective consciousness for the common good, as well as the good of the commons.